cforourk1/dmv/README.md

     the information about the associated person.
 11. Complete `getLicenseByIdIncludingPerson`, which returns just one license with the associated person attached under the `person` key.
-12. Complete `getLicenseByPersonid`, which finds and returns the license by the person's id, rather than the license id.
+12. Complete `getLicenseByPersonId`, which finds and returns the license by the person's id, rather than the license id.
 The related person does not need to be attached.